 Originally the stunning blue waterfall was called Bjarnafoss but it is unknown when the waterfall changed names.
 Legend has it that two young boys fell into the waterfall and from that time the waterfall had this name (Barnafoss means Children’s waterfall) but it has never been proven.

 The waterfall runs from Hvítá River which originates at Langjökull Glacier and is one of the best-known waterfalls in Iceland.
-Barnafoss is mainly known for the stone bridges or stone arches that have at some point stood over the falls but those form when the river manages to dig itself under the berg and shape the lava.
-Today only one of those natural bridges is left and visible at the Barnafoss waterfall.
+Barnafoss is mainly known for the stone bridges that had stood over the falls for centuries.
+Today only one of those natural bridges is left and visible.

 A little about the flora, a special type of a fern called “Blechnum spicant” grows solely at Deildartunguhver, nowhere else in Iceland.